zhenruiliao/seqnmf/README.md

 ### Demo

 An example dataset, ported from the MATLAB toolbox, is provided as part of the seqnmf Python toolbox.
-To access it and apply seqNMF on the example data, run:
+To apply seqNMF to the example data and generate a plot, run:
 ```
-from seqnmf import seqnmf, example_data
+from seqnmf import seqnmf, plot, example_data

 [W, H, cost, loadings, power] = seqnmf(example_data, K=20, L=100, Lambda=0.001, plot_it=True)

+plot(W, H).show()
 ```